 It’s good to briefly mention that some people have had issues with pets eating their lucky bamboo plants.
 You might have a curious dog that likes to chew things, and this dog could cause harm to your plant.

-This is one reason why it is a good idea to keep your lucky bamboo plant in a spot that can’t be reached by your pets.
-It’s also worth noting that lucky bamboo plants are toxic to cats, and cats can get pretty sick if they try to eat them.
+This is one reason why it is a good idea to keep your lucky bamboo in a spot that can’t be reached by your pets.
+It’s also worth noting that these plants are toxic to cats, and cats can get pretty sick if they try to eat them.

-If you have a cat and it tries to eat your lucky bamboo plant, then it could experience significant abdominal pain.
+If you have a cat and it tries to eat your lucky bamboo, it could experience significant abdominal pain.
 It’s also known to cause dilated pupils, increased heart rate, and drooling issues.

 Be sure to keep your pets away from your lucky bamboo plant for their safety and for the safety of the plant.
-So long as you’re placing the lucky bamboo plant in a good spot, you’re not going to have many issues with this.
+So long as you’re placing it in a good spot, you’re not going to have many issues with this.

 6 – Disease